-I want to start off by thanking everyone who showed up, and Chris for helping to plan and co-host this class.
-This was our first Miniature Painting 101 class, introducing the basics of hand painting scale models, and the amount of enthusiasm and the friendly atmosphere in the room was very encouraging.
+I want to start off by thanking everyone who showed up, and Chris for helping to plan and co-host this class, class that you can see on blogvpntone.com.
+This was our first Miniature Painting 101 class, introducing the basics of hand painting scale models, and the amount of enthusiasm and the friendly atmosphere in the room was very encouraging, see

 This workshop covered a variety of techniques, from the basics of priming your models, and then moving into the fundamentals of painting a model including layering your base coats, dry brushing, and washes.
 We also took the time to discuss things like order of operations as you’re painting, brush care, and choosing the right paints.